OWASP/Docker-Security/D01 - Secure User Mapping.md

 #### User namespaces

-The files `/etc/subuid` and `/etc/subgid` do the uid mapping for all containers.
-If they don't exist and `/var/lib/docker/` doesn't contain any other entries owned by `root:root` you're not using any uid remapping.
+The files `/etc/subuid` and `/etc/subgid` do the UID mapping for all containers.
+If they don't exist and `/var/lib/docker/` doesn't contain any other entries owned by `root:root` you're not using any UID remapping.
 On the other hand if those files exist and there are files in that directory you still need to check whether your docker daemon was started with `--userns-remap` or the config file `/etc/docker/daemon.json` was used.